Depersonalizc/cg101/notes/02_3D Transformations II.md

 \end{array}\right]\right\}
 $$
-The coordinates system after applying model transform is called the *world space coordinates*.
+The coordinates system after applying the model transform is called the *world space coordinates*.

 ### Camera (View) transformation

 With Ted and his friends ready, time to take out the camera.

-The camera or view transform $\mathcal C$, as the name suggests, effectively "puts the camera at a nice angle".
-To fully determine a camera's orientation in space three parameters are needed:
+The camera or view transformation $\mathcal C$, as the name suggests, effectively puts our virtual camera at a nice angle.
+To fully determine the camera's orientation in space three parameters are needed:

 - Position $\b e$  (Where is the camera?)
 - Look-at / gaze direction $\hat {\b g}$  (Which direction is the camera pointing to?)